 What is really brave, however, is taking on Brompton with something you've decided to call the FLIT-16 but that is precisely what FLIT of Cambridge, UK, is doing.

-This is boom time for electric bikes, and one of the biggest areas where brands old and new are looking to cash in is with folding e-bikes (the other is electric mountain bikes).
+This is boom time for the best electric bikes, and one of the biggest areas where brands old and new are looking to cash in is with folding e-bikes (the other is electric mountain bikes).
 This new e-bike in town is from, among other people, Dave Henderson, a former Jaguar Land Rover engineer and that is reflected in the quality of its design.
 Unfortunately, as noted, it is 'saddled' with the name FLIT-16… But hey, maybe that will grow on you.

 The FLIT-16 folds down in a similar way to a Brompton but better weight distribution makes it easier to carry.